Setting up WordPress form tracking in Google Analytics is key to knowing your forms’ performance.

 This way, you can promote your forms on pages that people view the most and increase your marketing campaigns’ visibility to get more leads.

-For more details, please see our tutorial on how to track user journey on WordPress lead forms.
+For more details, please see our tutorial on how to track user journeys on WordPress lead forms.

 We hope our article helped you learn how to set up WordPress form tracking in Google Analytics.
-You can also see our guide on how to create a free business email address, or check out our expert comparison of the best managed WordPress hosting compared.
+You can also see our guide on how to export WordPress form entries to CSV and Excel or expert tips on best practices for contact form page design.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.